scohe001/Map/README.md

 * [empty](http://www.cplusplus.com/reference/map/map/empty/)
 * [count](http://www.cplusplus.com/reference/map/map/count/) (your count should either return 1 or 0 if we have or don't have a pair with the key)
 * keys (should return a vector of all keys in the map)

+*Reminder:* You should have made all of your private Tree functions protected, so you'll have access to them in the Map member functions you're writing!

 **IMPORTANT:** Don't forget to be testing your functions as you make them!
 If you don't start with the subscript operator, it'll be pretty hard to test things as you'll have no way of populating the map.